Anti-Hungarian sentiment: Communist Romania (1947–1989)

 In Romania, the Ceaușescu regime gave great focus to the ancient history of Transylvania.
 National communism in Romania made historical personalities of Hungary (such as John Hunyadi, Pál Kinizsi or György Dózsa) go through Romanianization and become more central figures in Romanian history.

+Due to Romania's human rights policies, including its treatment of the Hungarian minority in Romania, the United States State Department discontinued Romania's most-favored-nation trade status in 1988.

 Democratic Romania (1989–present)

+A 1993 Helsinki Watch report documented the resurgence of anti-Hungarian rhetoric in Romania following the fall of Ceaușescu, the increasing presence of anti-Hungarian propaganda in parts of the Romanian press and political discourse.

 Political parties, NGOs, political and public figures who are constantly using anti-Hungarian discourses and actions

 Since the fall of communism, Romania’s political landscape has periodically featured parties, organizations, and public figures promoting strong nationalist discourses.
 Representatives of the Hungarian minority and certain Romanian figures who disagree with their narrative and actions accuse them of using anti-Hungarian rhetoric, seeking to curtail or completely remove the existing rights of Hungarians, questioning the right of Hungarians to live on the land of their ancestors, claiming that their demands for autonomy, national symbols, language use threaten the territorial integrity of Romania, organizing Romanian nationalist marches in cities inhabited by Hungarians, or occupying and transforming military cemeteries where Hungarian soldiers are buried and regularly holding nationalist demonstrations there.